 Quito’s historic district features an abundance of colonial churches, which are impressive sights to behold both inside and out.
 These two, in particular, are essential stops when walking through the area.

 Other areas of interest

-Only recently restored to its original, 19th century character, for many years this was a famous bohemian neighborhood that served as home to many of Ecuador’s most renowned poets, artists, and political activists.
-Now, on Friday and Saturday nights it comes alive as a romantic setting for art galleries, shops, restaurants, and taverns.
-Read more about “La Ronda” here.
+Only recently restored to its original, colonial-era character, for many years La Ronda was a bohemian neighborhood inhabited by many of Ecuador’s most renowned poets, artists, and political activists.
+Now, its lantern-lit streets contain a flourishing mix of bars, restaurants, craft shops and art galleries.

 Just south of the historic district lies Panecillo hill, atop which stands a gargantuan statue of Mary, the Mother of God – the only one in the world that features the Madonna with angel wings and a crown of stars.
 You can walk from Garcia Moreno towards a path that takes you up to the very top.